 2. START GATHERING DOCUMENTATION

-Once you’ve made it out of the scene of the bike accident, it’s time to start collecting even more evidence in the event that you need to go to court.
+Once you’ve made it out of the bike accident scene, it’s time to start collecting even more evidence in case you need to go to court.

-First of all, make sure that you get in touch with your insurance companies as soon as possible after the crash.
+First of all, ensure you get in touch with your insurance companies as soon as possible after the crash.

-This way, you’ll be able to determine the damages that you may be able to recover and understand which of your medical bills may be covered by insurance.
+This way, you’ll be able to determine the damages you may recover and understand which of your medical bills may be covered by insurance.
 Hire our personal injury attorneys in San Diego today.

-Also, be certain that you’re collecting the documentation that you need to build your case.
+Also, be certain you’re collecting the documentation needed to build your case.

 This includes things like your medical bills, any doctor’s reports or x-rays you were given, and copies of your insurance claims.
-If you had any repair work done to your bike, make sure that you keep copies of those receipts, as well.
+If you had any repair work done to your bike, make sure you keep copies of those receipts.

 Additionally, you will need a copy of the police report, as well as documentation of the date, time, and place of the accident in general.

-Sometimes, in spite of your best efforts to come to an agreement with those involved in your bike accident, the other parties are determined to take you to court.
+Sometimes, despite your best efforts to come to an agreement with those involved in your bike accident, the other parties are determined to take you to court.

 When this happens, you shouldn’t attempt to face them alone.

-First of all, working with an accident lawyer will help you to ensure that you’ve collected all of the right evidence and paperwork from the police and your insurance companies.
+First, working with an accident lawyer will help you ensure that you’ve collected all of the right evidence and paperwork from the police and your insurance companies.

 A legal professional may also be able to help you to increase the overall size of your settlement.
 They can call on their industry expertise, experience, and even connections to strengthen your case — something you wouldn’t have been able to do on your own.

-Additionally, if you’re a cyclist hit by a car, a legal professional will also help to make sure you’re filing court proceedings to the letter.
+Additionally, if you’re a cyclist hit by a car, a legal professional will also help to ensure you’re filing court proceedings to the letter.
 It’s incredibly easy to have a simple misfiling of evidence or a misinterpretation of courtroom rules destroy your entire case.